jasp-stats/jasp-desktop/Docs/development/jasp-cmake-building-guide.md

 sudo apt install boost jsoncpp libarchive autoconf zlib cmake gfortran build-essential r-base
 ```

 > ⚠️ Some of these libraries might not be up-to-date and as a result JASP will complain.
 If this happens, you need to download, make and install those libraries individually.
+Alternatively, you can use the [Linux version of Homebrew](https://docs.brew.sh/Homebrew-on-Linux) and install the up-to-dated libraries locally.

 On Manjaro / Arch